Adam Air Flight 172: Investigation

 The accident was investigated by the National Transportation Safety Committee (NTSC).
 Investigators compiled data from the Indonesian weather agency and the air traffic control center in Surabaya in an attempt to determine the cause.
 Officials state the aircraft did pass required safety checks before its departure.
-Boeing announced that they would also provide technical assistance to both the authorities and the airline during the investigation.
+Boeing announced that it would also provide technical assistance to both the authorities and the airline during the investigation.

 The final report from the NTSC stated that the probable cause of the accident was an excessive sink rate upon touchdown, following an unstabilised approach.
 In the report, the NTSC noted that the approach was unstable below 200 ft, with a vertical speed occasionally greater than 2500 ft/min (13 m/s).
 The vertical acceleration on landing was measured at 5 g.
-Additionally, the aircraft initially touched down with the right main gear approximately 4 m outside of the runway edge.
+Additionally, the aircraft initially touched down with the right main gear about 4 m outside of the runway edge.

-The investigation further revealed that there was no technical malfunction on the aircraft before touchdown.
+The investigation further revealed that no technical malfunction occurred on the aircraft before touchdown.

-The flight crew was criticized for not maintaining a sterile cockpit during the landing, with excessive non-flight related discussion going on throughout the flight.
+The flight crew was criticized for not maintaining a sterile cockpit during the landing, with excessive nonflight-related discussion going on throughout the flight.

 Safety concerns

 The safety record of Adam Air was heavily criticised, especially in the aftermath of Flight 574.
-Pilots reported repeated and deliberate breaches of international safety regulations, with aircraft being flown in non-airworthy states for months at a time.
-They claimed that there had been such incidents as requests to sign documents to allow an aircraft to fly while not having the authority to and while knowing the plane to be not airworthy, flying a plane for several months with a damaged door handle, swapping parts between aircraft to avoid mandatory replacement deadlines, being ordered to fly aircraft after exceeding the take-off limit of five times per pilot per day, flying an aircraft with a damaged window, using spare parts from other aircraft to keep planes in the air, and the ignoring of pilots' requests not to take off due to unsafe aircraft.
-The Associated Press quoted one pilot as saying that "Every time you flew, you had to fight with the ground staff and the management about all the regulations you had to violate."
+Pilots reported repeated and deliberate breaches of international safety regulations, with aircraft being flown in nonairworthy states for months at a time.
+They claimed that incidents such as requests to sign documents to allow an aircraft to fly while not having the authority to and while knowing the plane to be not airworthy, flying a plane for several months with a damaged door handle, swapping parts between aircraft to avoid mandatory replacement deadlines, being ordered to fly aircraft after exceeding the take-off limit of five times per pilot per day, flying an aircraft with a damaged window, using spare parts from other aircraft to keep planes in the air, and the ignoring of pilots' requests not to take off due to unsafe aircraft had happened.
+The Associated Press quoted one pilot as saying, "Every time you flew, you had to fight with the ground staff and the management about all the regulations you had to violate."
 They also claim that if pilots confronted their seniors in the airline, they were grounded or docked pay.